-During Semester 1, the student is immersed into the dynamic culture of Nations College.
+During the Fall Semester of YEAR 1, the student is immersed into the dynamic culture of Nations College.
 In-depth biblical training is offered, featuring classes such as Theology and Practice of Evangelism, NT Survey and Hermeneutics (Principles for Interpreting the Bible).